Allergy Shots in Iowa City, IA: What to Know

 IA Health Link provides Medicaid managed care in Iowa City through Iowa Total Care, Wellpoint Iowa, and Molina Healthcare of Iowa.
 Step-therapy reform under HF 233 eases access to allergy treatments.

 Curex accepts most major Iowa City insurance plans and is HSA/FSA eligible.
-At $59/month without insurance, Curex costs less than a single allergist visit in Iowa City.
+At $129/month without insurance, Curex at-home SCIT costs a fraction of traditional allergy shots in Iowa City.

 Allergy Shot Resources